aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-### Create transaction signing
+### Create transaction authentication
-The `channel_create_tx` is sent subsequently to both parties and they co-sign
+The `channel_create_tx` is sent subsequently to both parties and they mutually
-it.
+authenticate it.
 Then it is posted to the chain.

-#### Initiator signs the tx
+#### Initiator authenticates the tx
-The initiator receives a message containing the unsigned transaction
+The initiator receives a message containing the unauthenticated transaction
 ```javascript
 {
   "jsonrpc": "2.0",